panacon/panacon/README.md

 ## Background

--Matriculated with full distinctions in 2021.
+Matriculated with full distinctions in 2021.

--Completed the first year of a BSc in Computer Science at the University of Cape Town, achieving a 90 percent average, before transferring to Informatics at the University of Pretoria.
+Completed the first year of a BSc in Computer Science at the University of Cape Town, achieving a 90 percent average, before transferring to Informatics at the University of Pretoria.

--Spent a gap year working for Nexco Computing in hands on IT services, which gave me practical exposure to infrastructure and support before moving into development.
+Spent a gap year working for Nexco Computing in hands on IT services, which gave me practical exposure to infrastructure and support before moving into development.

 ## Contact